-- 13.2 Both parties shall have the right to call witnesses; the Secretary must be notified of any intended witnesses at least seven working days before the date of the Hearing. - 13.3 No fewer than five working days before the Hearing, the Secretary shall circulate to the Panel, the appellant and the Chair of the School Fitness to Practise Panel the following: - the assessment regulations for the scheme or award; - the requirements of the relevant professional body/regulator including any code of conduct; - minutes of the School Fitness to Practise Panel and any documents considered by the Panel; - notification of any intended witnesses; - the appellant's form of appeal; - any documentary evidence submitted by either party. - 13.4 At the Hearing, the appellant shall present their case first.
-Any witnesses for the appellant should be called to give evidence at this stage. - 13.5 The Panel and the Chair of the School Fitness to Practise Panel shall be entitled to ask questions of the appellant and/or witnesses. - 13.6 The appellant's witnesses will then withdraw from the Hearing. - 13.7 The Chair of the School Fitness to Practise Panel shall present the case for the School Fitness to Practise Panel.
-Any witnesses for the Chair of the School Fitness to Practise Panel should be called to give evidence at this stage.
+- 13.2 Both parties shall have the right to call witnesses; the Secretary must be notified of any intended witnesses at least seven working days before the date of the Hearing. - 13.3 No fewer than five working days before the Hearing, the Secretary shall circulate to the Panel, the appellant and the Chair of the School Fitness to Practise Panel the following: - the assessment regulations for the scheme or award; - the requirements of the relevant professional body/regulator including any code of conduct: - minutes of the School Fitness to Practise Panel and any documents considered by the Panel; - notification of any intended witnesses; - the appellant's form of appeal; - any documentary evidence submitted by either party. - 13.4 At the Hearing, the appellant shall present their case first.
+Any witnesses for the appellant should be called to give evidence at this stage.

-14 See also Part M of the University General Regulations: Audio Recordings of Meetings
+&lt;sup>13 See also Part M of the University General Regulations: Audio Recordings of Meetings

-- 13.8 The Panel and the appellant shall be entitled to ask questions of the Chair of the School Fitness to Practise Panel and/or any witnesses. - 13.9 The Chair of the School Fitness to Practise Panel's witnesses will then withdraw from the Hearing. - 13.10 The Chair of the School Fitness to Practise Panel will next summarise the case of the School Fitness to Practise Panel. - 13.11 The appellant will next summarise their case. - 13.12 Both the Chair of the School Fitness to Practise Panel and the appellant will withdraw from the Hearing. - 13.13 The Panel will reach its decision in private and must refer to the appropriate code of professional practice in reaching its decision.
+- 13.5 The Panel and the Chair of the School Fitness to Practise Panel shall be entitled to ask questions of the appellant and/or witnesses. - 13.6 The appellant's witnesses will then withdraw from the Hearing. - 13.7 The Chair of the School Fitness to Practise Panel shall present the case for the School Fitness to Practise Panel.
+Any witnesses for the Chair of the School Fitness to Practise Panel should be called to give evidence at this stage. - 13.8 The Panel and the appellant shall be entitled to ask questions of the Chair of the School Fitness to Practise Panel and/or any witnesses. - 13.9 The Chair of the School Fitness to Practise Panel's witnesses will then withdraw from the Hearing. - 13.10 The Chair of the School Fitness to Practise Panel will next summarise the case of the School Fitness to Practise Panel. - 13.11 The appellant will next summarise their case. - 13.12 Both the Chair of the School Fitness to Practise Panel and the appellant will withdraw from the Hearing. - 13.13 The Panel will reach its decision in private and must refer to the appropriate code of professional practice in reaching its decision.